ChaoGu92/Min-Max-BRG/README.md

 # Input of the program:

+1. For computational efficiency comparison among RG, expanded BRG, and minimax-BRG:

+● the net system <N, M0> by its Pre matrix, Post matrix, and the initial marking M0

+● two sets of explicit transitions Te1 (for testing expanded BRG and minimax-BRG) and Te2 (for testing RG)

+2. For nonblockingness verification by using minimax-BRG:

 ● the Petri net system (N, M0, MF) by its Pre matrix, Post matrix, the initial marking M0, the GMEC parameters w and k (characterizing the set of final markings MF)

 ● the set of explicit transitions Te1